Krish3na/code-20220806-sriramsaikrishna/README.md

 **Comments**

-When the total number of overweight persons is counted using ranges from Table 1, the outcome is consistent and matches what was observed and predicted
+When the total number of overweight persons is counted using ranges from Table_1, the outcome is consistent and matches what was observed and predicted.
 We may extend this solution further using other methods/approaches, and it is entirely dependent on the supplied data.
 Consider the input as a folder on a datalake where numerous files will be received, then read all the data and divide it into sub-samples, process them using parallel streams, and then combine the results.
-This is possible using Databricks pipelines
+This is possible using Databricks pipelines.